asifbacchus/MailcowBackup/README.md

 /etc/someProgram/*.conf
 ```

-You can leave this line blank to tell borg to only backup your Mailcow data
+You can leave this line blank to tell borg to only backup your Mailcow data,
-directory and the SQL dump.
-However, this is pretty unusual since you would not
+configuration and the SQL dump.
+However, this is pretty unusual since you would
-be including any configuration files, webserver configurations, etc.  If you
+not be including any server configuration files, reverse-proxy configurations,
-omit this line, the script will log a warning to remind you of this unusual
+etc. If you omit this line, the script will log a warning to remind you of this
-situation.
+unusual situation.

 ### exclusion patterns

 This points to a plain-text file containing borg-specific patterns describing
 what files you'd like borg to ignore during the backup.
-The sample file,
-*'excludeLocations.borg'* contains a list of directories to exclude assuming a
-standard Mailcow install -- the previews directory and the cache directory.
+To specify exclusions,
+create a text file in any location you want and specify exclusions patterns, one
+per line.
+Then update line 6 in your borg details file with the path to your
+new exclusion file.

 You need to run *'borg help patterns'* for help on how to specify any additional
-exclusion patterns since the format is not your standard BASH format and only
+exclusion patterns since the format is not always your standard BASH format and
-sometimes uses standard regex.
+only sometimes uses standard regex.

 If you leave this line blank, the script will note it is not processing any
 exclusions and will proceed with backing up all files specified.